New and Improved Information Technology

 How we reorganized, why it matters and our focus on innovation and customer service:

-The highlight of this change is a new philosophy.
+The Department of Information Technology (IT), reports directly to the Mayor’s Office.
 The City’s IT Department mission is to drive innovation and implement change with new technologies and to assist its customer departments with analyzing their IT needs as a whole.

 How the Department is structured: